gazaskygeeks/Coding-Foundations-course/HTML-02.md

 ![](https://i.imgur.com/7EsTLRb.jpg)

 ```
-Ice cream
+Heading text: Ice cream

-Ice cream is a sweetened frozen food typically eaten as a snack or dessert.
+First paragraph: Ice cream is a sweetened frozen food typically eaten as a snack or dessert.
 It may be made from dairy milk or cream and is flavored with a sweetener, either sugar or an alternative, and any spice, such as cocoa or vanilla.
 Colourings are usually added, in addition to stabilizers.

-Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Second paragraph: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
 It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
 It was popularised in the 1960s 1970 with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.

 Copyrights ©
 ```